Structure and interactions of atoms and diatomic molecules: from ultracold gases to doped solids: Calculation of dynamic dipole polarizabilities and comparison with experiments

 In this subsection, I summarize the available DDP measurements for Er and Dy, and I compare them to our calculations.
 I also give an estimate of the uncertainty of our results as in Ref.~\cite{bloch2024}.
 To do so, I assume that each term of Eq.~\eqref{eq:ddpAlphaK} brings a positive contribution to the uncertainty $\Delta \alpha_{(11)k}$, multiplied by the coefficient $\eta$ characterizing the uncertainty of computed TDMs (see previous chapter).
 Therefore

-As an estimate, we take here $\eta = 0.1 = 10~\%$, which is a little smaller than in Ref.~\cite{bloch2024}.
+As an estimate, I take here $\eta = 0.124 = 12.4~\%$ \cite{bloch2024}.
 Our calculations have shown \cite{lepers2014, li2016, li2017} that the agreement between calculated and experimental TDMs is better than 10~\% for the strongest transitions, which contribute the most to the DDPs.
 By contrast, the agreement is less good for the weakest transitions, which contribute significantly less to the DDPs.
-Therefore a value of $\eta = 0.1$ seems like a good compromise to estimate $\Delta \alpha_{(11)k} (\omega)$.
+Therefore a value of $\eta = 0.124$ seems like a good compromise to estimate $\Delta \alpha_{(11)k} (\omega)$.
 A particular value of $\eta$ for each transition would yield a thinner uncertainty calculation.

 An example of DDP curves including uncertainties is presented on Figure~\eqref{fig:ddpUncEr}, for the ground level of Er, as well as the 17157-\cmi{} excited one.
 The calculated and experimental scalar and tensor DDPs of Paper III are plotted versus the trapping wave number and wavelength.
 On panel (a), the peaks become more numerous above 15000~cm$^{-1}$.
 Because the uncertainties on scalar and tensor DDPs are similar, the uncertainty on the off-resonant tensor DDP is much larger than the value itself.
 Note that on panel (b), the wave number range is smaller, otherwise we would only see a succession of dense peaks.
 In contrast, the polarizability range is larger on panel (b), especially between 5000 and 6500 cm$^{-1}$, because of transitions towards levels of the 4f$^{12}$5d6s configuration.
 The measurement of 1570~nm falls very close to those transitions.